 You wouldn’t want to sleep in a cold, bright room and neither does your little one.

-Keep your child’s room between 68°F and 72°F (20°C to 22.2°C) and utilise blackout blinds, white noise machines, night lights and seasonally age-appropriate sleepwear to keep your little one as comfy and cosy as possible.
+And keep your child’s sleep environment between 68°F and 72°F (20°C to 22.2°C) to ensure your little one is as comfy and cosy as possible.

 6. Be Consistent